 The National Institutes of Health has the longest-standing Public Access Policy for a U.S. federal research-funding agency (policy established 2008), and served as a model for many other policies when the OSTP directed other federal funding agencies to develop public access plans in early 2013.
 The NIH is a major source of funding for KU Research.

-In short, the NIH Public Access Policy is an open access mandate requiring that research papers describing research funded by the National Institutes of Health must be available to the public for free through PubMed Central within 12 months of publication.
+In short, the NIH Public Access Policy is an open access mandate requiring that research papers describing research funded by the National Institutes of Health must be available to the public for free through PubMed Central.
+Existing policy (to July 2025) permits embargoes up to 12 months from the date of publication; new policy effective as of July 1, 2025 requires immediate public access to either the author's accepted manuscript or the final published article upon publication.
+Articles accepted on or after July 1, 2025, are subject to updated guidance.
 Failure to comply with this mandate can jeopardize continued and future funding.

-NIH has issued a new Data Management and Sharing policy, effective January 25, 2023.
+NIH's Data Management and Sharing policy went into effect on January 25, 2023.
 This policy promotes data sharing in order to accelerate biomedical research.
 Researchers and institutions are expected to:

-Further information to assist KU researchers with understanding the new requirements is available at KU Libraries' NIH Data Management & Sharing Policy guide.
-NIH's comprehensive guidance on the new policy is available at sharing.nih.gov.
+Further information to assist KU researchers with understanding the requirements is available at KU Libraries' NIH Data Management & Sharing Policy guide.
+NIH's comprehensive guidance on the policy is available at sharing.nih.gov.

 For assistance with scholarly publication issues, contact Josh Bolick, Head of the Shulenburger Office of Scholarly Communication & Copyright, at jbolick@ku.edu or see the KU Libraries Scholarly Communication Services page.